grdddj/done-for-today/plan.md

 # Tomorrow

+Manufacturing tests:
+- continue with the HTTP communication - Vue.js frontend

 Translations:
-- proof of concept of validation of the translations
 - zbyva 2 sekund ... solve the issue with plurals
 - loader text in new language
 - revert the newlines for english language --- check if it fits with the newlines

-Manufacturing tests:
-- continue with the HTTP communication - Vue.js frontend

 ---